shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

 ---
-title : Microsoft Invest - Auditing Creatives description : Learn the process of auditing creatives before they are allowed to run on real-time inventory. ms.date: 10/28/2023
+title: Microsoft Invest - Auditing Creatives
+description: Learn the process of auditing creatives before they are allowed to run on real-time inventory. ms.date: 10/28/2023
 ---